Despite the massive claims by the BI companies, dashboard building may not take ”Just 5 minutes” to build the dashboard you’ve dreamed of.

 4. UNDERSTAND YOUR OBJECTIVE

 It may sound crazy to be thinking of the results before looking at the data but it makes a lot of sense.
-The scientific world have been using this approach for years, and producing amazing results.
+The scientific world has been using this approach for years and producing amazing results.

 The laser focus will get you there.

 The ideal goal of any visualisation is to get the ”aha!” moment when the audience first sees your results.
 While the medium will dictate the method, it won’t alter your message.